taurusilver7/insight/README.md

 his will build and run the Docker container for the app and the MySQL database.
 You can then access the app at `http://localhost:3000`.

-Make sure that you have Docker installed on your machine before running this command.
-You can download Docker